kubernetes-retired/minibroker/README.md

 ## Test

 `make test`

-Each of the tests is broken down into steps, so if you'd like to see what was created before the testdata is removed just just the setup-* target, e.g. `make setup-mysql`.

 There is an example chart for Wordpress that has been tweaked to use Minibroker for the database provider, run `make setup-wordpress` to try it out.